-$^{^{10}\,}$ Knapp et al 2007 cited in National Institute for Health and Clinical Excellence guidance 2012.
+&lt;sup>10 Knapp et al 2007 cited in National Institute for Health and Clinical Excellence guidance 2012.

-and to live in their own homes.
+Specialist residential, nursing and other health settings (including independent hospitals and Out of Area Hospital Placements) scheme specifically for people with autism.
+On reaching 65 years old, people with autism who have residential care needs are often supported in settings primarily for older people.
+Kingswood Assessment and Treatment Unit The Cygnet Health Care Springs Wing Rehabilitation service is a highly specialist service which provides a recovery focus programme for people with very particular and complex mental health needs and comorbidities (including autism spectrum disorders).
+Supported living schemes These are building based schemes which support people who do not need the level of care provided in residential care homes.
+Schemes often work with people for up to two years to help them prepare for greater independence and to live in their own homes.
 Shared Lives Harrow Shared Lives Scheme - members of the public share their lives and homes with a vulnerable adult in order to support them to live full and satisfying lives, encouraging independence.
 Many of the people who use these services would otherwise live in residential settings.
 Housing Support Floating Support services can support people in their own homes and with their own tenancies.

-Day services As well as opportunities to access the community with support from a personal budget:

-Harrow Council's Neighbourhood Resource Centres deliver day services for adults with learning disabilities and autism.
+Day services As well as opportunities to access the community with support from a personal budget: Harrow Council's Neighbourhood Resource Centres deliver day services for adults with learning disabilities and autism.
 Staff are well trained in working with people with learning disabilities and autism and the centres are low arousal environments.
 Wiseworks supports adults to develop skills to build confidence and gain employment.
 Voluntary sector Local voluntary sector organisations run services to support individuals and their carers including:

-social skills support

-employment support

-counselling

-coffee groups,

-workshops and support for carers

-advocacy services

-support with nutrition and financial planning